Beliavsky/Fortran-packages-list/README.md

-## Fortran packages list

-List of projects that can be built with the [Fortran Package Manager](https://github.com/fortran-lang/fpm)
+## Projects that can be built with the [Fortran Package Manager](https://github.com/fortran-lang/fpm)

 * [Art and Music](#art-and-music)
 * [Automatic Differentiation](#automatic-differentiation)